 Find out where is JRE by executing the below command.

-Copy the path and add it in the bash profile file.
+The first one is our Java home path.
+Copy the path and add it to the bash profile file.

 Add the below code or modify it based on your profile file.